data-S-index/s-index-pipeline/README.md

 ## ℹ️ About

-Python-based pipelines for collecting dataset metadata, calculating FAIR scores, identifying citations, extracting mentions, and computing Dataset Index and S-index.
+This repository contains the Python-based code for collecting dataset metadata, calculating FAIR scores, identifying citations, extracting mentions, and computing Dataset Index and S-index.
 This repository houses the `sindex` source package along with testing and production workflows.
 We used this code to compute Dataset Index of 49M+ datasets and the S-index of their 1M+ authors as part of our real-world testing and validation.
 The outputs were included in our NIH S-index Challenge Phase 2 proposal.
 We refer to the [S-index Hub](https://github.com/data-S-index/hub) for more information about our S-index and the Challenge.
 This code is under active development as we process more datasets, add more sources for citations and mentions, and so on.

-## 📂 Project Organization
+## 📂 Repository Organization

-The repository is organized to separate the core library logic from the execution environments.

 ```text
 ├── input/                  # Data needed to run some of the pipelines (e.g., MDC data)